antmbraun/antological/content/blog/adventures/climbing-illiimani/climbing-illimani.md

 <Image
   src='./day1.jpeg'
   alt='a man climbs Illimani'
-  title='The early stages of day one'
+  title='The early stages of day one.
+Basically the entire route can be seen above my head.
+Our high camp was at the top of the rock pyramid and the false summit which is just before the real summit is at the top of the snow.'
 />

 Finally, at around 18,000 ft, we reached our high camp, Nido de Condores (Condors' Nest).
 I would estimate we had climbed about 3,500 ft in roughly 5 hours.